Feb. 5: MUD board reviews infrastructure, legislation, and employee benefits

 By Omaha Documenters

 Omaha Documenters is a program that empowers citizens to actively participate in local governance by documenting public meetings.
 This initiative enhances transparency and accountability by making critical information accessible to the community, fostering informed public discourse, and promoting civic engagement.
 Through its network of dedicated Documenters, the program bridges the gap between government entities and the public, ensuring that decisions affecting the community are transparent and inclusive.
-For more information and to get involved, visit documenters.org.
+For more information and to get involved, visit flatwaterfreepress.org/documenters.